Click on name to see more detailed information about a Community Partner.

 Respecting the dignity and potential of each human person, Catholic Charities Archdiocese of New Orleans collaborates with the wider community to serve those in need.
 We offer life-giving programs, advocate for the voiceless, and empower the poor and vulnerable to foster a more just society.

-Evacuteer.org is a non-profit 501c(3) organization committed to training and mobilizing volunteers to assist citizens without reliable transportation in the event of a mandatory city-wide hurricane evacuation.
+Evacuteer.org is a non-profit 501c(3) organization committed to recruiting, training and mobilizing 500 volunteers each year to assist New Orleans citizens without reliable transportation in the event of a mandatory evacuation.
+If activated, our reserve volunteer corps will staff the City Assisted Evacuation plan throughout 17 evacuation pick-up points (Evacuspots) and the Union Passenger Terminal.

 FFLIC is statewide membership-based organization that fights for a better life for all of Louisiana's youth, especially those involved in or targeted by the juvenile justice system.
 As mothers and fathers, grandparents, aunts and allies we believe in and implement a model of organizing that is people and community centered and explicitly anti-racist.
 We engage in education, community building and leadership development through strategically chosen campaigns in order to empower individuals, families and communities to transform currently oppressive systems and institutions into ones that uphold justice for our families.